-two-way ANOVA: Stimulus selectivity was further assessed by evaluating differences in the magnitude or time-course of the taste-evoked firing rate across the five stimuli.
-We used a two-way ANOVA (with stimulus identity and time-course as factors) (Samuelsen et al., 2012; Jezzini et al., 2013; Liu and Fontanini, 2015; Bouaichi and Vincis, 2020) using 250-ms bins in the 0 to 1.5 s post-stimulus time interval.
-A neuron was considered taste-selective if the main effect of the stimulus identity or the interaction term (stimulus identity X time-course) was significant at p < 0.05.
+Two-way ANOVA.
+Stimulus selectivity was further assessed by evaluating differences in the magnitude or time course of the taste-evoked firing rate across the five stimuli.
+We used a two-way ANOVA (with stimulus identity and time course as factors; Samuelsen et al., 2012; Jezzini et al., 2013; Liu and Fontanini, 2015; Bouaichi and Vincis, 2020) using 250 ms bins in the 0-1.5 s poststimulus time interval.
+A neuron was considered taste-selective if the main effect of the stimulus identity or the interaction term (stimulus identity X time course) was significant at p < 0.05.
 In addition, concentration-selective neurons were classified as exhibiting positive or negative monotonic responses based on their evoked firing rates at different concentrations of sucrose or NaCl.
 For each neuron, the average evoked firing rate was computed for the lowest and highest concentrations tested.
 If the firing rate at the highest concentration was greater than that at the lowest concentration, the neuron was classified as positive monotonic; conversely, if the firing rate at the highest concentration was lower than that at the lowest concentration, the neuron was classified as negative monotonic.
 This classification was applied separately for sucrose- and NaCl-responsive neurons.

-Sharpness index and entropy: To further investigate the response profile of MD neurons, we used the sharpness index (SI) (Rainer et al., 1998; Yoshida and Katz, 2011) and the entropy (H) (Smith and Travers, 1979), two standard methods used to evaluate taste tuning.
-SI was calculated on the mean firing rate during the 1.5-s interval after taste delivery and was defined as:
+Sharpness index and entropy.
+To further investigate the response profile of MD neurons, we used the sharpness index (SI; Rainer et al., 1998; Yoshida and Katz, 2011) and the entropy (H; Smith and Travers, 1979), two standard methods used to evaluate taste tuning.
+SI was calculated on the mean firing rate during the 1.5 s interval after taste delivery and was defined as follows:

-$$SI = \frac{n - \left(\sum \frac{FR_i}{FR_b}\right)}{n - 1} \tag{1}$$ where FR_i is the mean firing rate for each taste (i = 1-5), FR_b is the maximum firing rate among gustatory stimuli, and n is the total number of stimuli (n = 5).
+$$SI = \frac{n - \sum{i=1}^{n} \frac{FR_i}{FR_b}}{n - 1},$$ (1)

+where $FR_i$ is the mean firing rate for each taste (i=1-5), $FR_b$ is the maximum firing rate among gustatory stimuli, and n is the total number of stimuli (n=5).
 An SI of 1 indicated that a neuron responded to one stimulus (narrow tuning), and the value 0 indicated equal responses across stimuli (broad tuning).
-Entropy metric H was computed as previously described by Smith and Travers (1979):
+Entropy metric H was computed as previously described by Smith and Travers (1979) as follows:

-$$H = -K \sum{i=1}^{n} P_i \log P_i \tag{2}$$
+$$H = -K \sum{i=1}^{n} P_i \log P_i, \tag{2}$$

-where K is a constant (1.43 for 5 stimuli) and P is the proportional response to each gustatory stimulus (i).
+where K is a constant (1.43 for five stimuli) and P is the proportional response to each gustatory stimulus (i).
 Proportional taste responses were obtained by subtracting the mean taste-evoked firing rate (over 1.5 s after taste delivery) from the mean firing rate preceding taste (over 0.5 s before taste delivery).
-To control for negative proportional taste responses (that is, when taste-evoked firing rate < mean firing rate preceding taste.

-taste; when the taste results in suppression of spiking activity), the absolute value of the proportional taste responses was included in the analysis.
-This is required because $logP_i$ is only defined for positive values of P_i .
+To control for negative proportional taste responses (i.e., when taste-evoked firing rate < mean firing rate preceding taste; when the taste results in suppression of spiking activity), the absolute value of the proportional taste responses was included in the analysis.
+This is required because $logP_i$ is only defined for positive values of $P_i$ .
 Overall, a low H indicated a narrowly tuned taste-selective neuron, while a high H indicated a broadly tuned taste-selective neuron.
+It is important to note that when interpreting entropy, using the absolute values of neural responses does bias the results toward higher H values.